 Link to Griffith's Drive-In

 Copy the link below and paste onto your website or blog to display badge.

-- 05/07/2014 - A diner tried it, liked it, and rated it 5 stars.
+5/06/2014 A diner from Miami, FL tried it, liked it, and rated it .
 They liked the food, liked the service, and liked the ambiance.